usagov/usagov-2021/docs/PagesCloudGov.md

 # How-to Set up Pages.Cloud.Gov

 Pages.cloud.gov provides a service for hosting sites that don't require any back end infrastructure, including completely static HTML sites.
-Once set up, a snapshot of a web site is available for review at one of their sub domains.
+Once set up, a snapshot of a website is available for review at one of their subdomains.

 ## Logging In to Pages

 You'll need access to <https://pages.cloud.gov/>.
 Click on "Login with cloud.gov", then "Agree and Continue".
 Select "GSA.gov" when prompted to choose your sign-in method and proceed to log in.

 Once authenticated, you should see a list of "Your Sites".
-Each site is linked to a gitHub repository that holds the static content for your web site.
+Each site is linked to a GitHub repository that holds the static content for your website.

 ## Creating and Deploying a Site